Hidden Moir\'e Topology of Low-Symmetry Weyl Surfaces

 {\bf Discussion and conclusion}

-By investigating the low-symmetry (103) surface of the Weyl semimetal NdAlSi, we expose an apparent paradox of the BBC: while Weyl points follow the bulk periodicity, surface Fermi arcs adhere to the SBZ.
-We show that this mismatch does not signal a breakdown of the BBC but arises from incomplete bulk projection.
-Successive bulk BZs generate laterally shifted replicas whose superposition closes only after three unit cells, consistent with the LCM criterion.
-This restores bulk-surface commensuration and explains the emergent “new smaller SBZ”, naturally understood as a momentum-space moir$\mathrm{\acute{e}}$ modulation, where adjacent surface unit cells contribute with finite phase shifts--much like stacked 2D layers with relative twists--so that long-period interference between inequivalent layers governs the reconstruction of boundary states.
-Such moir$\mathrm{\acute{e}}$-like modulation may further compress surface dispersions and promote flat-band behavior, thereby enhancing correlation effects on low-symmetry surfaces.
-This establishes low-symmetry surfaces as natural momentum-space analogues of moir$\mathrm{\acute{e}}$ systems, where phase offsets between adjacent atomic layers play the role of twist or displacement.
+By investigating the low-symmetry (103) surface of the Weyl semimetal NdAlSi, we uncover a previously hidden regime of topological boundary reconstruction that fundamentally extends the conventional notion of BBC.
+While Weyl points follow the intrinsic bulk periodicity, the surface Fermi arcs adhere to a reduced periodicity defined by the SBZ.
+What initially appears as a paradox of the BBC is in fact a consequence of incomplete bulk projection, where successive bulk BZs generate laterally phase-shifted replicas that close only after multiple unit cells.
+This reconstruction restores commensuration through a LCM criterion, naturally producing the emergent “new smaller SBZ” observed in ARPES.
+The resulting interference pattern manifests as a momentum-space moir\'e modulation, in which neighboring surface unit cells contribute discrete phase offsets analogous to twisted or displaced layers in real-space moir\'e systems.